artifex404/grav-plugin-instagram/README.md

 # Configuration

-You need to set your Instagram API's *user_id* and *client_id* for this plugin to work.
-In your Grav Administration panel, go to Plugins > Instagram and set those values.
+You need to provide few configurations in order for the feed show up.
+In your Grav Administration panel, go to Plugins > Instagram to view the plugin configuration page.

+Enter the Instagram *user_id* whose feed you want to show, and your Instagram API *access_token*.

+Note, that your access token needs to have the public_content scope authorized.

+For more information how to get user_id or access_token, see the [Instagram API documentation](https://www.instagram.com/developer/).

 # Customization

-To customize how the Instagram feed looks like, you might want to customize its markup.
+To customize how the your feed looks like, you might want to customize the generated markup.
 To do that, copy the template file [instagram.html.twig](templates/partials/instagram.html.twig) to your `templates/partials` folder of your theme.
 For example:

 ```
 /your/site/grav/user/themes/custom-theme/templates/partials/instagram.html.twig